wonderren/wonderren.github.io/_pages/research.md

 My research focuses on path and motion planning for single and multiple robots, at the intersection of artificial intelligence and optimization.
 I am currently especially interested in planning paths for multiple robots with respect to various constraints while optimizing multiple objectives by leveraging the existing and advancing the frontier of combinatorial search, multi-objective optimization and optimal control.

-Most of my research work, more or less, originates from my experience in [BITO Robotics](https://bitorobotics.com/en/), where I was deeply involved in several projects that develop and deploy fleets of mobile robots in factories to transport materials.
+Most of my research ideas, more or less, originate from my experience in [BITO Robotics](https://bitorobotics.com/en/), where I was deeply involved in several projects that develop and deploy fleets of mobile robots in factories to transport materials.
 This experience taught me the importance to coordinate the motion of the robots to avoid deadlock within a human designed road network, the importance of the solution quality that directly affects the logistic cost and efficiency of a factory, and the multiple conflicting objectives that arise in the robot deployment and daily operation.

 Multi-Agent Path Planning